Texelse Schapenkaas

 But what got my attention was the repeated representation of very dark cheeses.

 What where they?
-Why were they dark? and can you get the today?
+Why were they dark? and can you get them today?

 The cheese are dark, almost coffee coloured, generallly smaller and they look hard.